|SIYE Time:4:49 on 22nd June 2018|

 I nodded.
 Still reeling from the onslaught of information.

 “And if I am being truthful, I am a fool Miss.
 Weasley.
 Alastor Moody was a good friend of mine and I failed to see that it was an imposter in his place.”

 “But alas, all that matters is what you think of yourself and I know I am not perfect; remember that Miss.
 Weasley.
 Not one person has a clean slate, or a clear conscious, it is in our nature to make mistakes and be affected by influences out of our control.
 Thus, I would truly appreciate it if you would tell me how you knew Voldemort was back before Harry Potter returned with Cedric Diggory’s body, no matter how bad you may think it sounds.”

-“I’m assuming you know because Professor McGonagall told you that I wanted to speak to you right before they returned?”
+“I’m assuming Professor McGonagall told you that I wanted to speak to you right before they returned?”

 Dumbledore shook his head.
-“More than that, though Professor McGonagall did express to me how guilty she felt not believing you, I did see your face Ginevra.
+“More than that.
+Although Professor McGonagall did express to me how guilty she felt not believing you, I did see your face, Ginevra.
 I already knew that the challenge was not going to end merrily once Miss.
 Delacour and Mr. Krum arrived so dramatically.
 Your reaction confirmed for me that dark forces were at play.
 By obvious association, Voldemort came to mind.”

 I thought about Lupin, and what he would tell me if he were here.
 He would want me to be open about my feelings, and be open about the darkness.
 ‘For an open door always lets some light in…’ he told me once.

 “Did Professor Lupin inform you about our… sessions last year?”